The Women-Run Radio Station Saving Lives During Natural Disasters

 Imagine you’re living on a small island in Fiji, and you hear rumours that a cyclone is heading your way.
 You don’t know when the cyclone will hit, or how bad things will get.
 You’re worried about your home and loved ones.
 You’re not sure how easy clean water will be to come by.
 If you’re pregnant or care for small children, the panic intensifies.

-Last year, thousands of women across Fiji were in this position.
+In 2016, thousands of women across Fiji were in this position.
 But thanks to a community radio station run by IWDA Partner FemLINKPACIFIC, they were ready.

 FemLINKPACIFIC is a feminist media and policy network committed to empowering women, people with disabilities and other marginalised communities in Fiji and the Pacific.
 What makes them unique is their creative use of radio and Information Communication Technologies to amplify voices and connect with diverse rural women.